William Coley: Creation of the Cancer Research Institute

-Modern Use of Coley's Toxins

-In 2005, drug makers including Pfizer and Sanofi-Aventis had a renewed interest in modernizing versions of Coley's toxins; Pfizer has acquired the Coley Pharmaceutical Group, set up in 1997.

-Four years later, in 2009, Coley's theory that the immune systems in humans functioned in a cycle was demonstrated by a research team led by Associate Professor Brendon Coventry, which could possibly have significant ramifications for cancer treatment in the future.
+Cancer Immunotherapy

+While Coley's own efforts to stimulate the immune system to fight cancer showed marginal results, the field of cancer immunotherapy is now a burgeoning field within medicine.
+Multiple approaches exist, including reprogramming T-cells to specifically attack cancerous cells and blocking checkpoints so the immune system can more effectively attack cancerous cells.
+Coley is regarded as a key early influence in this field.

 Death

 William Coley died on April 16, 1936, at the age of 74 in the Hospital for the Ruptured and Crippled (now called the Hospital for Special Surgery) in New York City.
 He was survived by his wife and two children who continuously worked after his death to preserve Coley's legacy in the field of cancer research.